 The world’s most expensive number plate with a staggering asking price of £14.4 million (or $20.5 million in US money) is up for grabs.
 The “F1” registration plate is owned by Afzal Kahn, founder of Kahn Design, and is listed for sale for the first time in a decade.
-It is believed to be the most sought after number plate in the whole world given its links to the pinnacle of motoring – Formula 1.
+It is believed to be the most sought-after number plate in the whole world given its links to the pinnacle of motoring – Formula 1.
 The F1 number plate was last seen on Kahn’s $1.7 million Bugatti Veyron Super Sport, and was purchased back in 2008 for the now seemingly bargain price of £375,000 (approx. $5,75,000) from Essex Council.
 If the sale of the F1 plate is realized it’s a mind-boggling return of 4,000%.